ClathomasPrime/FairReadWrite/README.md

 stick the files readlock.c and writelock.c in the /system/ folder, and add some prototypes to /include/prototypes.h.
 Maybe do some other stuff too...

+I'm not sure which files in /failedAttempts/ are particularly interesting or relevant honestly...